Center for American Progress: Funding

-The Center for American Progress is a 501(c)(3) organization under U.S. Internal Revenue Code.
+The Center for American Progress is a 501(c)(3) organization under the US Internal Revenue Code.
 In 2014, CAP received $45 million from a variety of sources, including individuals, foundations, labor unions, and corporations.
 From 2003 to 2007, CAP received about $15 million in grants from 58 foundations.
 Major individual donors include George Soros, Peter Lewis, Steve Bing, and Herb and Marion Sandler.
 The center receives undisclosed sums from corporate donors.
 In December 2013, the organization released a list of its corporate donors, which include Walmart, CitiGroup, Wells Fargo, defense contractor Northrop Grumman, America's Health Insurance Plans, and Eli Lilly and Company.

 In 2015, CAP released a partial list of its donors, which included 28 anonymous donors accounting for at least $5 million in contributions.
-Named donors included the Bill and Melinda Gates Foundation and the Embassy of the United Arab Emirates, which each gave between $500,000 and $999,999.
-CAP's top donors include Walmart and Citigroup, each of which have given between $100,000 and $499,000.
+Named donors included the Bill and Melinda Gates Foundation and the Embassy of the United Arab Emirates, each giving between $500,000 and $999,999.
+CAP's top donors include Walmart and Citigroup, each of which has given between $100,000 and $499,000.
 Other large CAP donors include Goldman Sachs, Bank of America, Google, Time Warner, and Pharmaceutical Research and Manufacturers of America.